EndPointCorp/end-point-blog/2011/09/29/rails-31-upgrading-simple-app-part-2.html.md

 ### Sass

 One of the great things about Rails 3.1 is that it makes using Sass or scss very easy.
-I've written about Sass a couple of times before ([here](/blog/2011/05/18/sass-at-railsconf-2011) and [here](/blog/2011/05/16/railsconf-2011-day-one)) and am happy to leverage its functionality.
+I’ve written about Sass a couple of times before ([here](/blog/2011/05/18/sass-at-railsconf-2011) and [here](/blog/2011/05/16/railsconf-2011-day-one)) and am happy to leverage its functionality.
 The stylesheets were updated to have a *.scss extension to force scss template rendering.
 I introduced variables, which allow you to easily represent and update colors used globally:

 ```scss
 $blue: #195065;